Studebaker: World's largest vehicle house

 In 1875, the youngest brother, 30-year-old Jacob, was brought into the company to take charge of the carriage factory, making sulkies and five-glass landaus.
 Following a great fire in 1874, which destroyed two-thirds of the entire works, they had rebuilt in solid brick, covering 20 acre and were now "The largest vehicle house in the world".
 Customers could choose from Studebaker sulkies, broughams, clarences, phaetons, runabouts, victorias, and tandems.
 For $20,000, a four-in-hand for up to a dozen passengers, with red wheels, gold-plated lamps, and yellow trim, could be had.

 In the 1880s, roads started to be surfaced with tar, gravel, and wooden blocks.
 In 1884, when times were hard, Jacob opened a carriage sales and service operation in a fine new Studebaker Building on Michigan Avenue, Chicago.
 The two granite columns at the main entrance, 3 ft 8 in in diameter and 12 ft 10 in high, were said to be the largest polished monolithic shafts in the country.
 Three years later, Jacob died, the first death among the brothers.

 In 1889, incoming President Harrison ordered a full set of Studebaker carriages and harnesses for the White House.
 As the 20th century approached, the South Bend plant "covered nearly 100 acre with 20 big boilers, 16 dynamos, 16 large stationary engines, 1000 pulleys, 600 wood- and iron-working machines, 7 mi of belting, dozens of steam pumps, and 500 arc and incandescent lamps making white light over all".
-The worldwide economic depression of 1893 caused a dramatic pause in sales and the plant closed down for five weeks, but industrial relations were good and the organized workforce declared faith in their employer.
+The worldwide economic depression of 1893 caused a dramatic pause in sales and the plant closed down for five weeks.
+Still, industrial relations were good, and the organized workforce declared faith in their employer.
 Studebaker would end the nineteenth century as the largest buggy and wagon works in the world, and by 1900, with around 3,000 workers, the plant in South Bend was producing over 100,000 horse-drawn vehicles of all types yearly.

-The wagons pulled by the Budweiser Clydesdales are Studebaker wagons modified to carry beer, originally manufactured circa 1900.
+The wagons pulled by the Budweiser Clydesdales are Studebaker wagons, originally manufactured circa 1900, modified to carry beer.